pcaversaccio/xdeployer/README.md

 ```

 > **Note**<br>
 > We recommend using [Hardhat configuration variables](https://hardhat.org/hardhat-runner/docs/guides/configuration-variables) to set the private key of your signer.
-This allows secure access to your wallet to use with both testnet and mainnet funds during Hardhat deployments.

 The current available networks are: